Annette Ngo Ndom

-Annette Flore Ngo Ndom (born 2 June 1985) is a Cameroonian football goalkeeper who currently plays for Slovak Women's First League club FK Union Nové Zámky.
+Annette Flore Ngo Ndom (born 2 June 1985) is a Cameroonian football goalkeeper who currently plays for Amazones.

 Career

 She played for the Cameroon women's national football team at the 2012 London Olympics, her country's first appearance at a major tournament.
 A report in the Metro newspaper said Ngo Ndom displayed "an aversion to footballs" and was "flapping like a chicken in a disco" during 5–0 and 3–0 defeats by Brazil and Great Britain.

 She enjoyed more success at club level, saving four penalties and converting one herself in Nové Zámky's 2014 Slovak Women's Cup final win over rivals Slovan Bratislava.